-How To Wash A Wetsuit Video
+1. How To Wash A Wetsuit Video

-You Will Need…
+2. You Will Need…

 Some form of plastic container, this is where the wetsuit will be cleaned and left to soak.
-Trust me on this one it’s much better to wash your wetsuit outside using a plastic container, bucket, anything that can hold water rather than using the bath tub.
-From experience the sand you wash off your wetsuit in the bathtub / shower will eventually ruin your plumbing.
+You’re much better off using a plastic container/bucket to wash your wetsuit, rather than using the bath tub.
+If you go the bath tub route, the sand you wash off your wetsuit will eventually ruin your plumbing.

-Steps To Follow
+3. Steps To Follow

 Step 1 – Wash Off Sand

 Whether your wetsuit is currently inside out or not, it doesn’t really matter.
 The end goal here is to quickly remove all the excess sand from the wetsuit, both inside and out.
-Once you’ve done that, turn your wetsuit inside out for the next step.
+Once done, turn your wetsuit inside out.

 Step 2 – Apply Cleaner

-Step 3 – Lather + Clean
+Step 3 – Squeeze + Clean

 Step 4 – Soak (10 Mins)